Substitution cipher: Homophonic

 An early attempt to increase the difficulty of frequency analysis attacks on substitution ciphers was to disguise plaintext letter frequencies by homophony.
 In these ciphers, plaintext letters map to more than one ciphertext symbol.
 Usually, the highest-frequency plaintext symbols are given more equivalents than lower frequency letters.
 In this way, the frequency distribution is flattened, making analysis more difficult.

 Since more than 26 characters will be required in the ciphertext alphabet, various solutions are employed to invent larger alphabets.
 Perhaps the simplest is to use a numeric substitution 'alphabet'.
 Another method consists of simple variations on the existing alphabet; uppercase, lowercase, upside down, etc. More artistically, though not necessarily more securely, some homophonic ciphers employed wholly invented alphabets of fanciful symbols.

 The book cipher is a type of homophonic cipher, one example being the Beale ciphers.
-This is a story of buried treasure that was described in 1819–21 by use of a ciphered text that was keyed to the Declaration of Independence.
+This is a story of buried treasure that was described in 1819–21 by use of a ciphered text that was keyed to the United States Declaration of Independence.
 Here each ciphertext character was represented by a number.
 The number was determined by taking the plaintext character and finding a word in the Declaration of Independence that started with that character and using the numerical position of that word in the Declaration of Independence as the encrypted form of that letter.
 Since many words in the Declaration of Independence start with the same letter, the encryption of that character could be any of the numbers associated with the words in the Declaration of Independence that start with that letter.
 Deciphering the encrypted text character X (which is a number) is as simple as looking up the Xth word of the Declaration of Independence and using the first letter of that word as the decrypted character.

 Another homophonic cipher was described by Stahl in 1973 and was one of the first attempts to provide for computer security of data systems in computers through encryption.
 Stahl constructed the cipher in such a way that the number of homophones for a given character was in proportion to the frequency of the character, thus making frequency analysis much more difficult.

-Francesco I Gonzaga, Duke of Mantua, used the earliest known example of a homophonic substitution cipher in 1401 for correspondence with one Simone de Crema.
+Francesco I Gonzaga, Duke of Mantua, used the earliest known example of a homophonic substitution cipher in 1401 for correspondence with one Simone da Crema.

 Mary, Queen of Scots, while imprisoned by Elizabeth I, during the years from 1578 to 1584 used homophonic ciphers with additional encryption using a nomenclator for frequent prefixes, suffixes, and proper names while communicating with her allies including Michel de Castelnau.